gabdsg/reactive-fullcalendar-scheduler/README.md

-Based on http://fullcalendar.io/ v3.0.1 -  JQuery plugin packaged for Meteor 1.0.
+Based on http://fullcalendar.io/ v3.0.1 and https://fullcalendar.io/scheduler/ v1.4.0

-Amongst other improvements, version 3 of Fullcalendar includes support for list views of events and drops support for IE 8.

 For the complete list of changes in version 3, visit the releases page: https://github.com/fullcalendar/fullcalendar/releases